-This section describes the safety symbols that appear in this SMTTM manual.
-Read the manual for complete safety, assembly, operating, maintenance, repair, and service information.
+This section describes safety symbols that may appear in this product manual.
+Read this manual for complete safety, assembly, operating, maintenance, repair, and service information.
+Failure to read and follow these warnings could result in serious injury or death in the event of a vehicle impact with the system.